 Who may participate

-• Are 18 years old or older
+• Are 18 years old or older and have been diagnosed with advanced or metastatic breast cancer that

-• cannot be fully treated by surgery or radiation therapy
+• Cannot be fully treated by surgery or radiation therapy

-• is no longer responding to previous treatments
+• Is no longer responding to previous treatments

 Condition

-ER-positive, HER2-negative advanced or metastatic breast cancer
+ER-positive, HER2-negative locoregionally advanced or metastatic breast cancer

 Age